La Petite France district in Strasbourg reflecting in the canal at dusk

 Search Trains on Omio →

 This is the postcard — a medieval quarter of half-timbered houses wedged between canal branches of the Ill River.
-The name has a darkly ironic origin (it housed soldiers treated for syphilis, which the Germans called "the French disease"), but the neighborhood is objectively beautiful.
-Come early morning before tour groups arrive, or at golden hour when the reflections hit.
+Come early morning before tour groups arrive, or at golden hour when the reflections start doing half the work for you.

 "Come early morning before tour groups arrive, or at golden hour when the reflections hit."

-Half-timbered houses lining the canals of La Petite France, Strasbourg's most photogenic medieval quarter
+Half-timbered houses lining the canals of La Petite France

 The Cathedral of Notre-Dame

-• Bredele: Small Christmas cookies, sold year-round in good bakeries.
-Buy a bag for the train home.
+• Bredele: Buy a bag for the train home.

-For lunch, duck into any winstub — the traditional Alsatian wine bar/restaurant hybrid.
-Avoid places with menus in four languages displayed outside.
-The good ones have a chalkboard.
+For lunch, duck into a winstub and avoid the places with menus in four languages displayed outside.
+The good ones usually do not need to advertise that hard.

 Pro Tip

 Skip the tourist menus printed in four languages.
-Hunt for a winstub with a handwritten chalkboard menu — those are the locals' spots.
-Rue du Maroquin and Rue des Moulins have several worth trying.
+Find a winstub with a handwritten chalkboard and let that be the whole selection process.

 One Perfect Day in Strasbourg